TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Vertical bars indicate the region's height is greater than its width.
 * *Constraint*: Horizontal bars indicate the region's width is greater than its height.
 * *Constraint*: Grid dots are not shared by he corners of four regions

+### Tetoron
+* *Goal*: Divide the grid into regions of exactly four cells.
+* *Constraint*: Each region contains exactly two different symbols.
+* *Constraint*: Regions of the same shape must contain the same symbols.
+* *Constraint*: Tetrominoes can be rotated or mirrored.
+These count as having the same symbols.

 ### Tetroid
 * *Goal*: Divide the grid into regions of exactly four cells, forming tetrominoes